 Born and raised on the south coast of B.C.
 I was awarded the rare opportunity to grow up both in “the country” and in the city.
 Now, generally people have a feel about a lifestyle, they either love it or they hate it.
-I suppose I’m an adaptable girl, because I loved them both.
+I suppose I’m an adaptable girl, because I loved both.

 In April of 2016, we went up to Pritchard for our annual branding visit.
 As we drove back down through the mountains, a great sadness washed over both us.
 It was a feeling we’d come to know well.
-I can’t remember which one of us said it first, “I wonder if we could make it work up here?”
 Suddenly, we were searching “Properties for sale”.
 It was as good as done.
-We went branding on April 28th and we moved onto our mountain on July 1st – it’s possible that it’s some kind of record.
+We were branding on April 28th and we moved onto our mountain on July 1st – that’s possibly some kind of record.
 Our family was scared, our friends were sad and we had been in such a hurry that we didn’t give anyone a chance to catch their breath.
 Yet still, not a day goes by that I don’t think this was the best decision we ever made.
 I’ve come alive in the mountains.

 So here I am homeschooling two boys at the top of a mountain, raising my chickens, growing and hunting our food, foraging wild food and medicine, making soap and surrounded by hound dogs.
 Completely blessed to live this simple, uncomplicated and gentle life.
 I am truly under the spell of the mountains.